EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 *Phase Goal: Decide to pass or make an offer on a candidate.*

 The information gathered so far should be focused on the candidate's strengths that match the employer's needs.
 If the candidate did well in the selected areas, you can be more confident that you've seen them at their best.
 If they did not, maybe they aren't as strong in those areas as they think they are.

-Making a decision from here is easier than a standard one-size-fits-all interview.
+Making a decision from here is easier than a standard one-size-fits-all interview, in our experience with the two formats.

-{TODO} The actual framework for making this decision is not the focus of this article, but it should be based on consistent processes that aim to remove bias in the hiring process.
+{{TODO: Hiring Decision Process with Scorecard}}

+This candidate looks like a great fit.
+We decide to hire them and make them an offer.

 <details open>
 <summary>✉️ <b>Subject: Offer from FlashRecruit!</b> [Sean -> Jessie]</summary>